 1. The first group of events at the top of the screen indicates the current settings of the Feed Clock.
 The Feed Clock curve settings follow below the current Feed Clock settings.
 If the curve is ON and today's day # is equal or greater than BP1's (Bend Point one's) day #, then the current Feed Clock settings can not be changed.
 If it is desired to change the Feed Clock settings temporarily, then the Feed Clock curve must be turned OFF.
 Once the curve is OFF changes to the current Feed Clock settings can be made.
 Turning the curve back on returns the Feed Clock to the curve settings.

-If Spare Clock 1 has output relay(s) assigned to it, then it will appear in Screen 4 (Figure 11) above the Current Feed Clock Settings.
+If Spare Clock 1 has output relay(s) assigned to it, then it will appear in Screen 4 See Figure 13.

-Screen 5: Light Clock
+Screen 5: Light Clock (Model 8 only)